Tom4tot/Galaxy-S24-Debloat-Script/README.md

 ### Introduction and general information
 - Made for: **Samsung Galaxy S24 SM-S921B-DS** (Exynos, 256GB) - **Android 14** - **One UI 6.1** -
   - ✅Made originally for build UP1A.231005.007.S921BXXUIAWM9 - Baseband S921BXXUIAWM9
-  - ✅February OTA update didn't revert any disabled app, no bloat added.
+  - ✅February, March and April OTA updates didn't revert any disabled app, no bloat added.
+I will have to check for major updates, but it seems all my changes aren't being reverted.
 - Commands are designed for **Windows 11 with CMD**.
 - No root needed, only access to a computer to apply the ADB commands.
 - This won't affect your warranty, Knox, etc.
-- Last update: 2024-02-29
+- Last update: 2024-04-03
 - Keywoards: debloat debloating bloatware adware spyware disable uninstall

 ### Warning